Repl unit testing allows a repl author to create code-driven tests that compare actual function output with expected output.

 - Compare the return value to an expected value (your function should always have predictable outputs)

-- If the actual value does not match the expected value, throw an exception.
+- If the actual value does not match the expected value, the assert method with throw an exception and cause the test to fail.

 Here's an example using Java: